 - "User plane path change".
 This event supports to detect user plane path change for the application traffic and report the corresponding notification with user plane path change to the EAS.

 - "ACR monitoring".
 This event supports to detect user plane path change for the application traffic, discover the T-EAS(s), and report the corresponding notification with the discovered T-EAS(s).

 - "ACR facilitation".
 This event supports to detect user plane path change for the application traffic, make the decision for ACR, discover the T-EAS(s), influence the traffic for the selected T-EAS and report the corresponding notification with the selected T-EAS.

+NOTE: The EES provided ACR management events related to user plane path change also support N6/SGi tunnel server change.

+Editor's Note: Coordination with SA2 is needed about how AF can obtain SGi tunnel server change information.